Deputy Sheriff Career Opportunities

 Application Process Update

-Qualified candidates are required to complete a pre-entry assessment and must agree to a detailed personal background check and comprehensive medical examination prior to receiving confirmation of employment.
-Results of the pre-entry assessment and background check are verified through a Computer Voice Stress Analysis test.
+Applicants who successfully complete and pass the Security Screening Questionnaire (PDF, 2.0MB) will be required to register for and pass the SOPAT (PDF, 215KB).
+To see a demonstration of the SOPAT, visit the Justice Institute of BC website.
+They must also agree to a detailed personal background check and comprehensive medical examination prior to receiving confirmation of employment.
+Results of the Security Screening Questionnaire and background check are verified through a Computer Voice Stress Analysis test.

 - A benefits package and defined pension plan that support employees and their families